BHFock/git-cl/docs/tutorial.md

 ## What is `git-cl`?

 `git-cl` is a Git subcommand inspired by Subversion’s changelists.
-It lets you group related file changes under a named label — ideal for managing uncommitted edits when juggling multiple tasks.
+It lets you group related file changes under a named label.

 Use it when: